Securing the Network

 DHCP Snooping

-- Prevents IP address conflicts, protecting against DHCP exhaustion attacks.
+- Prevents IP conflicts and protects against DHCP exhaustion attacks.

 Infrastructure Considerations